cavtools/cav/README.md

-does this and also adds support for Files and Blobs, meaning the client can send arbitrary JavaScript objects that contain Files and Blobs anywhere on the object, and the sent object will still come out on the other end in the same shape, with the same data.

-This is done by separating the Files and Blobs from the JSON-only data during serialization and then packing the files and the JSON into a multipart form with a unique shape.
+does this and also adds support for Files and Blobs, meaning the client can send arbitrary JavaScript objects that contain Files and Blobs anywhere on the object, and the sent object will still come out on the other end in the same shape, with the same data.<br><br>This is done by separating the Files and Blobs from the JSON-only data during serialization and then packing the files and the JSON into a multipart form with a unique shape.
 When the form is received, it'll be deserialized back into the original object, with the attached files being placed into their original